 The guidelines recommend the use of PEP where there is a ‘significant’ risk of HIV infection.
 Despite these guidelines, some people who have had possible HIV exposure have had difficulty getting PEP.
 If this happens to you, ask to speak to the on-call HIV doctor, who will know when PEP can be given.
 You can call the THT Direct helpline on 0808 802 1221 for help and advice.

 When is PEP recommended?

 - Receptive anal sex: PEP is recommended if you have had receptive anal sex (when you are the 'bottom') with someone who is known to be HIV positive.
 It’s also recommended if the person you’ve had sex with is thought to be from a high-prevalence country or risk group, e.g. from sub-Saharan Africa or a man who has sex with men (MSM).
 The exception to this is if the person you had sex with is known to be on HIV treatment and to have an undetectable viral load.

 - Insertive anal sex: PEP is recommended if you have had insertive anal sex (when you are the 'top') with someone who is known to be HIV positive, unless they have an undetectable viral load.

 - Insertive vaginal sex: PEP will be considered for men who have had vaginal sex with a woman who is known to be HIV positive, unless she has an undetectable viral load.

 - Non-sterile injection equipment: PEP is recommended if you have used injecting equipment previously used by someone who is known to be HIV positive, unless they have an undetectable viral load.

-PEP may be considered if you have given oral sex to a man known to be HIV positive, who has ejaculated into your mouth, only if your mouth is injured or he has a very high viral load.
-PEP is not recommended in other circumstances, including cunnilingus (oral sex performed on a woman’s genitalia), semen splashes on skin or in eyes, human bites, or a needlestick injury in the community.
+PEP is not recommended in other circumstances, including oral sex, semen splashes on skin or in eyes, human bites, or a needlestick injury in the community.